 - Ability to travel extensively throughout Georgia required

-- Forensic science background preferred
+- Forensic science background is a plus

 - An understanding of and dedication to indigent defense and GIP’s mission